 In the Improvement Analysis Tool, all eligible, applicable, and feasible ECMs for the home are proposed for consideration.
 REM maintains a 'library' of default and previously proposed upgrades including the proposed cost and lifespan of the upgrade.
 Auditors will need to select, modify, or create the appropriate upgrades.
 Auditors have discretion on which measures they deem applicable, feasible, and suitable for the dwelling.
 Measures not feasible to install because the design, construction, or use of the dwelling may be omitted.
-Examples may include client's refusal of drilling, active knob and tube wiring preventing the installation of insulation, shallow crawlspaces preventing access, declining refrigerator replacement, or moisture issues preventing foundation wall draping.
+Examples may include client's refusal of drilling, active knob and tube wiring preventing the installation of insulation, shallow crawlspaces preventing access, declining refrigerator replacement, moisture issues preventing foundation wall draping, or basement use or condition preventing draping of basement walls.
 In these instances, the measure may be omitted, and documentation provided in the client's file.
+Proposed blower door reductions should be based on measured infiltration values and the auditor's educated, estimate of reasonable reduction available due to the actual conditions of the residence.
 All proposed upgrades must meet the minimum requirements set forth in the Kansas SWS Field Guide, must be suitable for the dwelling, and must follow all applicable KWAP policies and procedures.
 The omission of potential upgrades is not allowed, regardless of the likelihood of the measure receiving a passing SIR.